FAQs

 Do you ever use film cameras?

-I still own two of my original film cameras — a Nikon 8008 and a Pentax K1000 — and I’m not afraid to use them!
+We still own two of our original film cameras — a Nikon 8008 and a Pentax K1000 — and we’re not afraid to use them!

 What is the process for shooting and delivering my images?

-All digital images are shot in RAW format, as that gives me the most information to work with in post production.
-Depending on the session, I may shoot anywhere from 500 - 5000 images.
-From there, I delete all but the best 5-10% of them.
+All digital images are shot in RAW format, as that gives us the most information to work with in post production.
+Depending on the session, we may shoot anywhere from 500 - 5000 images.
+From there, we delete all but the best 5-10% of them.
 They are then uploaded to a proofing gallery where you’ll pick the images you want retouched.
-Once the images are retouched, I deliver them as high resolution JPGs.
+Once the images are retouched, we deliver them as high resolution JPGs.

 How long does it take to get my images once the session is done?